oxxydev/xPermsMgr/README.md

 - Uses the new API in PocketMine-MP Alpha_1.4
 - Set up permissions for different groups
-- Multi-group inheritance
+- Multi-group inheritance system
+- Option to give op all permissions (enable-op-override)
 - Custom prefix / suffix support
-- Option to give op all permissions (enable-op-override)
+- Group Aliases
+- More features coming soon! ;)

 Commands